- Map & Itinerary

 This trekking challenge has been designed to deliver an amazing experience and showcase the some of the most stunning landscapes across the UK whilst also giving you the chance to step out of your comfort zone and gain a greater understanding of the mountains, local environments and communities.
 Plus take pride in knowing you’ve conquered the three highest peaks in the UK under your own steam amidst a group of like-minded women.

-On booking onto the Her Spirit National 3 Peaks Adventure, you’ll receive all the exciting trip info via our free mobile travel app.
+On booking onto the Her Spirit National 3 Peaks Adventure, you’ll receive all the exciting trip info via our free mobile travel app or online platform.

 You’ll have access to your itinerary, trip countdown, live updates, contact info, weather forecasts, know before you go trip info, kit lists and much more at the touch of a button 24 hours a day via your mobile phone.
 No more unnecessary use of reams of paper to benefit the environment and the need of carrying around documents with you.
 A’ppy days.